andreimerlescu/andreimerlescu/README.md

 <details>
   <summary>I enjoy writing in many different <b>programming languages</b> but I can only really <em>write write</em> in English despite it being <em>my second language.</em> Nevertheless, I have over 1K followers on my <a href="https://dev.to/andreimerlescu" title="Andrei Merlescu's dev.to Profile" target="_blank">dev.to</a> profile after having <em>just joined recently in Spring 2026.</em> I love writing.
 Ich spreche Duetsche. Înțelege Romanesti.
 But, I really only <em>write write</em> in English. </summary>
   <br>
-Here is a subset of published works on my [dev.to](https://dev.to/andreimerlescu) blog.
+Here is a subset of published works on my <a href="https://dev.to/andreimerlescu" target="_blank" title="dev.to profile for andrei merlescu">dev.to</a> blog.
 Please follow me there if you want to stay up to date with new publications.
 You can also use the <a href="https://drive.proton.me/urls/MQBQ447FWM#ZbjN8aWCqEMk" title="Proton Sheets Link for dev.to/andreimerlescu Publications" target="_blank">Proton Sheets</a> alternative browsing format for this table of articles if you want to see them sorted differently.

 | Title | Community Reactions | Date | Length | &nbsp; |
 |:------|:--------:|:----:|:------:|-------:|